 This data overrun by barcode

-This will cause the bar code to overlap the text in the second line:
+This will bar code will overtype the text in the second line:

 TO AVOID OVERLAPPING BAR CODES WITH TEXT, ALWAYS ALLOW FOR SUFFICIENT VERTICAL LINE SPACING (E.G. LINE FEEDS) TO ACCOMMODATE THE HEIGHT OF THE BAR CODE.